 The Rood Hall rock garden has become a fixture for orientation tours and for good reason.
 The Rood Hall rock garden is not just a great place to sit at a picnic table in the shade to relax, catch up on reading or prepare for an exam; the rock garden also features a wide variety of rocks for amateurs and experts alike to explore.

-Schmaltz Geology and Mineral Museum
+Schmaltz Geology Museum AND DINOSAUR PARK

 The Lloyd J. Schmaltz Geology and Mineral Museum is located on the first floor of Rood Hall and has an impressive display of rocks, minerals and fossils.
+The Dinosaur Park, located on the lawn adjacent to Rood Hall and the Lee Honors College, houses six scale replicas of dinosaurs.
+Both are free and open to the public.